 When midnight struck the mood shifted to a more celebratory one as it was officially drummer Brian’s birthday.
 The audience helped the band sing along and even though the song was for him, Brian offered up some drums as accompaniment.
 Fans had even brought him little cakes and chocolate which is always nice to see happening.
 After the gig the band members mingled with their friends and the well-wishers for the new project.
 It has some promise and it just goes to show you that you should listen to your friend’s recommendations sometimes.
 I was very glad that I listened to my charming singer friend about this one for sure.
 The band is currently unsigned but their music can be purchased and enjoyed via their Bandcamp.com page.
 Try to catch them if they come around your area as its money well spent.

 Some video was shot of the set and is available for your enjoyment on the Official YouTube Channel for PiercingMetal.com HERE.
+I’ll embed the clips down below but please come and “Subscribe” to that channel so you know you want more clips of this kind.

 1. The Fight